-John joined Brooks Kushman in 1999.
-His focus is federal patent litigation and appeals in the software, electrical, and mechanical arts.
-He holds an M.S. degree in Electrical Engineering, a B.S. degree in Mechanical Engineering.
-He litigates patent cases nationwide.
-He is admitted to practice before the Federal Circuit Court of Appeals, the Sixth Circuit Court of Appeals, and U.S. District Courts in Delaware, California, Texas, Illinois, Florida, Massachusetts, Michigan, and Wisconsin.
-John is a registered patent attorney, and is authorized to practice before the U.S. Patent Office.
+John is admitted to practice before the United States Supreme Court, Federal Circuit Court of Appeals, the Sixth Circuit Court of Appeals, and U.S. District Courts in Delaware, California, Texas, Illinois, Florida, Massachusetts, Michigan, New Jersey and Wisconsin.
+John is also a registered patent attorney, and is authorized to practice before the U.S. Patent Office.

 Defended Ford in trade secrets case relating to computer software for assembly line visualization.
-AgentWare sought over $400 million from Ford.
+AgentWare sought millions from Ford in damages.
 The court and the jury found for Ford, rejecting AgentWare’s claims.

-GreenLeaf LLC/Ford Motor Company v.
-Technology Solutions Company
+GreenLeaf/Ford Motor Company v.
+Technology Solutions Company - Jury Trial

 The lawsuit resulted from a failed development of a custom computer system for GreenLeaf (a Ford subsidiary) capable of tracking its national inventory and processing sales transactions.
 GreenLeaf, represented by Brooks Kushman, demanded a refund of the fees it paid TSC over the course of the unsuccessful development project.
 After a week-long trial, the jury awarded GreenLeaf $2.3 million.

 Represented z4 in a patent infringement case involving two patents relating to technology for reducing software piracy.
 Infringing products included Microsoft’s Windows and Office software, and Autodesk’s AutoCAD software.
 Brooks Kushman secured a $133 million jury verdict, and a $25 million enhanced damages award for z4.
 (U.S. Patent Nos.
-6,785,825 and 6,044,471) On November 16, 2007, the case was affirmed by the Federal Circuit.
-(Click here to view the decision)
+6,785,825 and 6,044,471) The Federal Circuit affirmed the jury verdict.

 Represented Cheetah Omni in a patent infringement lawsuit concerning fiber optic switching technology.
 Secured a $5.4 million jury verdict.